 2008-09 Newfield Network, Boulder, CO - Ontological Training Program

-Ronnie began his eclectic professional career working as a film editor at WGN TV in Chicago (1968-1970).
-From 1977 to 1983, he had become a technical consultant for a major international computer corporation where he first gained international recognition (1980) as the chief technical architect for one of the world's first online global distribution systems and soon began presenting his technical design concepts internationally.
+Ronnie began his eclectic professional career working as a film editor at WGN TV in Chicago (1968-1969).
+From 1977 to 1983, he had become a technical consultant for a major international computer corporation where he first gained international recognition (1980) as the chief technical architect who pioneered one of the world's first online global distribution systems and soon began presenting his technical design concepts internationally.